-Where Muay-Thai boxers would frighten you displaying their grim moves, where a muddy river would flow through a metropolis.
+Where Muay-Thai boxers would frighten you displaying their grim moves, where a muddy river would flow through Bangkok.
 Where the tourist would visit those notorious Ping-Pong-Shows, where reputed connaisseurs would cheer on rooftop bars.
 It’s there where we have just landed.
 For a second time.
 Philipp Gaux will explain you why.

 This one city…